The Internet Theater Magazine of Reviews, Features, Annotated Listings

 CurtainUp Writing Guidelines

 Basic qualification.
 Want to write for CurtainUp?
 The first and most important qualification is a no brainer.
 You must love the theater, know enough about dramas and musicals to offer intelligent appraisals, and like writing.
 The second must is reliability.
 When you commit yourself to being available on a regular basis and to be at the theater on time (that doesn't mean arriving at 8pm for an 8pm show, but at least fifteen minutes before) and being available on a regular basis.
-Coverage we're currently interested in: Off and Off-Off-Broadway shows- in New York - especially writers interested in off-beat, new cutting edge work; also Chicago and San Francisco.
-If you're interested, please read the writing guidelines below and send an e-mail telling us about yourself, availability and include h some writing samples to Elyse Sommer.
+Coverage we're currently interested in: Off and Off-Off-Broadway shows- in New York - especially writers interested in off-beat, cutting edge work.
+If you're interested, please read the writing guidelines below and send an e-mail telling us about yourself, availability and include some writing samples to Elyse Sommer.

 Format.
 As every publication has its own format so do we.
 Whenever possible, we like to put a pertinent quotation (with attribution as to who said it) at the top of the review.
 Such quotes must make sense out of context (what's funny while you're watching, can fizzle and become meaningless when isolated).